Lab 01: Dealing with Spatial Data in Python

 Lab 01: Dealing with Spatial Data in Python#

-In this tutorial, we will work on dealing with general non-spatial and spatial data using the Python library pandas and geopandas.
-Many concepts/techniques will be echoed to the ones your learned from Lecture 02: Spatial Database I.
+In this tutorial, we will work on dealing with non-spatial and spatial data using Python libraries: pandas and geopandas.
+Many concepts/techniques will be echoed to the ones you have learned from Lecture 02: Spatial Database I and Lecture 03: Spatial Database II.

 To follow this tutorial, you should have installed Jupyter Notebook (or Jupyter Lab) on your own computer (note: computers in the lab should have already installed it).